2011 Guia Race of Macau: Race One

 Huff started from pole position and he kept his lead at the start followed by Muller and Tarquini.
 Further back Couto spun at the high speed Mandarin corner and collected Menu, the safety car picked up the field at the end of the lap as the debris was cleared.
 The race was resumed on lap five, Monteiro went straight on down the escape road at the Lisboa corner and dropped to near the back of the field.
 At the same time, O'Young and Mehdi Bennani made contact and the safety car was required again.
 The safety car went in at the end of lap seven, on lap nine Dudukalo crashed at Moorish Hill although the race was able to continue.
-The narrow streets of Macau usually see very little overtaking, on lap ten there were two intra–team battles going on with Engstler getting past team–mate Poulsen to take sixth while Bennani overtook Proteam team–mate Villa for the final points paying position.
+The narrow streets of Macau usually see very little overtaking, on lap ten there were two intra–team battles going on with Engstler getting past teammate Poulsen to take sixth while Bennani overtook Proteam teammate Villa for the final points paying position.
 Bennani moved up another place on the final lap at the expense of Pepe Oriola as Huff won the race to reduce the championship points gap by seven points to Muller who was second.
 Tarquini was third to take the final podium spot while Nykjær was the independents' winner in fifth.